Aging of South Korea: Society of extreme competition

 Korea, like other East Asian countries, has a society with much competition and demands on individuals (from an early age at school and later in the workplace).
-Long working hours, constant social pressure for excellence generate stress and fear of failure among people, especially young people (this may also explain why Korea has one of the highest suicide rates in the world).
+Long working hours and constant social pressure for excellence generate stress and fear of failure among people, especially young people (this may also explain why Korea has one of the highest suicide rates in the world).
 As a result, many Koreans choose not to have children and sometimes even to remain single.
 And most married couples wish to have only one child to devote more means and energy to the educational and professional success of that one child.

 Female labor force

-As the economy has developed, more South Korean women entered university, resulting in a growth in the female workforce.
+As the economy has developed, more South Korean women have entered university, resulting in a growth in the female workforce.
 More women have postponed marriage and pursued improvement of their standard of living rather than having children.
 From 1985 to 2007, the average age at which a South Korean woman first married increased from 24.1 years to 28.1 years.
 Moreover, the female college enrollment rate also increased from 31.3% in 1990 to 83.8% in 2008.
 As the percent of women working outside the home increased from 42.8% in 1980 to 50.2% in 2005, the birth rate also decreased from 6.0 children per woman in 1960 to 1.13 per woman in 2006.

 Increased divorce rate

 The divorce rate increased by 70% from 1970 to 2000 in South Korea.
 Divorce is the most significant event that affects family dissolution, which results in a low fertility rate.
 Even though divorce affected birth rate slightly overall from 1970 to 2000, after the economic crisis in 1997, the rapid increase in the divorce rate affected the decrease in the birth rate.
+This rise in divorce shows social changes in South Korea where ideas about family and marriage had already been shifting for decades before the crisis.
+Earlier population policies and social pressures encouraged keeping families small and placed new expectations on people, which, over time, made traditional family structures less stable.

 In the economic crisis, many families were dissolved as they could not afford to support their family members.
 The crude divorce rate (divorces per 1,000 population) increased to 2 in 1997 and rose rapidly to 2.5 in the following year.
 In 2003, the crude divorce rate jumped again to 3.5.